InjamulHoque/movie-recommendation-engine/README.md

 Project: movie recommendation engine based on Excel
 =================================================

-This is a basic movie suggestion engine apps based on excel.It is able to help out someone to find out his/her favourite genre or actor or country's movie based on which movie he/she saw before.
-If you are beginner in excel you can check out how the basic formulas work through this project and also how to create data base, dashboard in excel.
+This is a basic movie suggestion engine apps based on excel.
+It is able to help out someone to find out his/her favorite movie based on which movie he/she saw before.
+If you are a beginner in excel you can check out how the basic formulas work through this project and also how to create a database, the dashboard in excel.

 [![GitHub license](https://img.shields.io/github/license/InjamulHoque/movie-recommendation-engine?color=yellow&style=flat-square)](https://github.com/InjamulHoque/movie-recommendation-engine)
 ![Twitter Follow](https://img.shields.io/twitter/follow/Injamulhoque_ds?style=social)